 In a large, dry skillet, brown the beef and sausage together.
 Alternatively, you can do this in the same Dutch oven which you use for the sauce, but have a bowl handy to move the meat to for the second step.

 In a Dutch oven, heat the oil over medium.
 Add the onions, carrots and celery and sauté for 5 minutes.
 Stir in the garlic and sauté for another two minutes.
 Add (or return) the meat to the Dutch oven and stir it around with the vegetables.
 Now pour in the tomato sauce, tomato paste and V-8.
 Reduce heat to a simmer and stir in celery salt, basil, oregano, paprika, water and wine.
 Stir well.
 Cover and simmer for about 20 minutes or until ready to use.

 If you don’t want to try this recipe, check out the Skinner recipe collection.
 Or if you want to try another more time consuming recipe, here’s an option.

-Now for those recipes I promised you.
-Below you will find a recipe from Texas cookbook author Robb Walsh, or to be more exact, his Nana.
+This recipe is from Texas cookbook author Robb Walsh, or to be more exact, his Nana.
 I noticed she also uses V-8 in her sauce.
 And here I thought it was my secret ingredient!
-My sauce recipe is below Robb’s.
-It’s what I used on the manicotti in the photo.

 Nana’s Spaghetti and Meatballs